WilyWren2/ReactNativeAxaMobileSdk/README.md

 -  viewNames is a list (an Array) of names of the views to be ignored.

 Screenshots and transitions of the views that are in ignore list are not captured.
+If only a signle view name is to be ignored, ignoreView() may be called with the view name.

 ```
+var viewNames = ["view1", "view2", ..., "viewN"];

 AXASDK.ignoreViews(viewNames);

 ```